tnscorcoran/rhsso-3scale/README.md

 Go to: User Federation -> Add Provider -> ldap
 ![22-choose-ldap.png](https://raw.githubusercontent.com/tnscorcoran/rhsso-3scale/master/22-choose-ldap.png)

-Enter the following, testing connection and authentication as you go then Save:
+Enter the following (or your equivalents), testing connection and authentication as you go then Save:
 --------------------
 Console Display Name:	open-ldap
 Priority				1